Verse Mapping for Beginners

 • Highlight- what stands out.

-• Box- verse your want to memorize.
+• Box- verse you want to memorize.

 • Ellipsis- summarize what you learned and how it applies to your life.